As more and more women venture into the world of business, we have gathered some of the best business books for women.

 I am a big fan of David Bach’s books which teaches people about personal finance and real estate.

 He shares how his grandmother taught him about personal finance at an early age.
-He sheds light about how women need to be proactive about money management and not rely on their spouse.
+He sheds light on how women need to be proactive about money management and not rely on their spouse.

 Women outlive men and we also tend to earn less than men in our careers.
 This means we need to take action because we need our money to last longer.